TGM-HIT/typst-diploma-thesis/src/lib.typ

 /// part of the template so that it can be adapted according to one's needs.
 Example texts are given
 /// in the template.
 Heading and signature lines for each author are inserted automatically.
 ///
-/// - signature-height (length): The height of the signature line.
-The default should be able to fit
-///   up to seven authors on one page; for larger teams, the height can be decreased.
-/// - body (content): The actual declaration.
 /// -> content
 #let declaration(
+  /// The height of the signature line.
+The default should be able to fit up to seven authors on one page; for larger teams, the height can be decreased.
+  /// -> length
   signature-height: 1.1cm,
+  /// The actual declaration.
+  /// -> content
   body,
 ) = [
   #let caption-spacing = -0.2cm